PranjalGhildiyal/RealTimeSeries/README.md

    ```bat
    Realtimeseries.bat
    ```
+   This step would be required anytime you want to view the app.

-This script will create a Conda environment named "PranalGhildiyal_Realtimeseries," install the required dependencies, and launch the RealTimeSeries application.
+This script will create a Conda environment named "PranalGhildiyal_Realtimeseries", install the required dependencies, and launch the RealTimeSeries application.
 This might take longer than usual on the first go.
 View the changes on `log.txt` in the log directory to see the progress of installation for the first time.

 PLEASE POST ANY ISSUES RELATED TO INSTALLATION ON THIS REPOSITORY [`Issues`](https://github.com/PranjalGhildiyal/RealTimeSeries/issues) WITH THE `log.txt` FILE.
 I will get to you asap.